Global warming is expected to have far-reaching, long-lasting and, in many cases, devastating consequences for planet Earth.

 As dramatic as the effects of climate change are expected to be on the natural world, the projected changes to human society may be even more devastating.

 Agricultural systems will likely be dealt a crippling blow.
-Though growing seasons in some areas will expand, the combined impacts of drought, severe weather, lack of snowmelt, greater number and diversity of pests, lower groundwater tables and a loss of arable land could cause severe crop failures and livestock shortages worldwide.
+Though growing seasons in some areas will expand, the combined impacts of drought, severe weather, lack of accumulated snowmelt, greater number and diversity of pests, lower groundwater tables and a loss of arable land could cause severe crop failures and livestock shortages worldwide.

 North Carolina State University also notes that carbon dioxide is affecting plant growth.
 Though CO2 can increase the growth of plants, the plants may become less nutritious.